-Continuation of this general permit
+Continuation of this GP

-If this general permit is not reissued or replaced prior to the expiration date, it will be administratively continued in accordance with 47 CSR 10 and remain in force and effect.
-If you were authorized to discharge under this general permit prior to the expiration date, any discharges authorized under this permit will automatically remain covered by this general permit until the earliest of:
+If this GP is not reissued or replaced prior to the expiration date, it will be administratively continued in accordance with 47 CSR Part 10 and remain in force and effect.
+If you were authorized to discharge under this GP prior to the expiration date, any discharges authorized under this Permit will automatically remain covered by this GP until the earliest of:

-- Your authorization for coverage under a reissued general permit or a replacement of this general permit following your timely and appropriate submittal of a complete application requesting authorization to discharge under the new general permit and compliance with the requirements of the new permit; or - Your submittal of notification that the facility has ceased operations; or - Issuance or denial of an individual permit for the facility's discharge; or - A formal permit decision by the Division of Water and Waste Management (DWWM) not to reissue this general permit, at which time DWWM will identify a reasonable time period of covered dischargers to seek coverage under an alternative general permit or individual permit.
-Coverage under this permit will cease at the end of this time period.
+- 1. Your authorization for coverage under a reissued GP or under a replacement of this GP following your timely and appropriate submittal of a complete application requesting authorization to discharge under the new GP and compliance with the requirements of the new permit; or - 2.
+Your submittal of notification that the facility has ceased operations, and a request for termination of permit coverage; or - 3.
+Issuance or denial of an individual permit for the facility's discharge; or - 4.
+A formal permit decision by the Director not to reissue this GP, at which time the Director will identify a reasonable time period of covered dischargers to seek coverage under an alternative GP or individual permit.
+Coverage under this permit will cease at the end of this time period. - 5.
+If a permittee would like to terminate coverage under this GP, a signed, dated request must be submitted, on a form and in a format approved by the Director.
+When the request is received the Director has sixty days to conduct a site inspection and request additional information about the site before a decision on termination is made.
+The Director reserves the right to deny any termination request.